Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DSecure.md

 ## Overview

-3-D Secure is a protocol designed to be an additional security layer for online credit and debit card transactions.
+3-D Secure (3DS) is a protocol designed to be an additional security layer for online credit and debit card transactions.
 The name refers to the "three domains" which interact using the protocol: the merchant/acquirer domain, the issuer domain, and the interoperability domain.

-3-D Secure transactions can originate from a either a merchant 3DS service or through Commerce Hub's 3DS Authentication service.
+Transactions can originate from a either a merchant 3DS service or through Commerce Hub's 3DS Authentication service.
 Merchants can submit this data as either a passthrough or a authentication request.

 ---